Brightspace/test-reporting-action/README.md

 ## Authentication

-By default this action assumes you are using the default setup for sending to test reporting via [repo-settings] which means it will infer the role to assume based on your repository information.
+By default this action assumes you are using the default setup for sending to test reporting via [repo-settings] (D2L employee accessible only) which means it will infer the role to assume based on your repository information.
 There is really no reason to change this but it has been exposed via `role-to-assume` in the rare case we need them in the future.
-As long as you've followed the instructions outlined in [repo-settings] this should work as expected.
+As long as you've followed the instructions outlined in [repo-settings] (D2L employee accessible only) this should work as expected.

 ## Storage Schema